Download CV (pdf, 149.04 KB)

 abstract

-This article presents empirical evidence of a supply-induced transmission channel to longterm interest rates caused by a halt to government debt issuance.
-This is conceptually equivalent to a central bank operated asset purchase program, commonly known as quantitative easing (QE).
+This article presents empirical evidence of a supply-induced transmission channel to long-term interest rates caused by a halt to government debt issuance.
+This is conceptually equivalent to a central bank-operated asset purchase program, commonly known as quantitative easing (QE).
 However, as it involves neither asset purchases nor associated creation of central bank reserves, we refer to it as passive QE.
+We introduce a general classification scheme of central bank balance sheet policies according to which passive QE is likely quite stimulative.
 For evidence, we analyze the response of Danish government bond risk premia to a temporary halt in government debt issuance announced by the Danish National Bank.
-The data suggest that declines in longterm yields during its enforcement reflected both reduced term premia, consistent with supply-induced portfolio balance effects, and increased safety premia, consistent with safe assets scarcity effects.
+The results suggest that declines in long-term yields during its enforcement reflected both reduced term premia, consistent with supply-induced portfolio balance effects, and increased safety premia, consistent with safe assets scarcity effects.

-Quantitative Easing and Safe Asset Scarcity: Evidence from International Bond Safety Premia
+Quantitative Easing and the Supply of Safe Assets: Evidence from International Bond Safety Premia

 abstract

-Through large-scale asset purchases, widely known as quantitative easing (QE), central banks around the world have reduced the available supply of safe assets.
-We examine the effects of the European Central Bank’s asset purchases in the 2015-2021 period on an international panel of bond safety premia from four highly rated countries: Denmark, Germany, Sweden, and Switzerland.
+Through large-scale asset purchases, widely known as quantitative easing (QE), central banks around the world have affected the supply of safe assets by buying quasi-safe bonds in exchange for truly safe reserves.
+We examine the pricing effects of the European Central Bank’s bond purchases in the 2015-2021 period on an international panel of bond safety premia from four highly rated countries: Denmark, Germany, Sweden, and Switzerland.
 We find statistically significant negative effects for all four countries.
-This points to a novel and important international spillover channel of QE programs to bond safety premia that operates via changes in the perceived relative scarcity of safe assets across international bond markets.
+This points to an important international spillover channel of QE programs to bond safety premia that operates by increasing the amount of truly safe assets.

 The Benefit of Inflation-Indexed Debt: Evidence from an Emerging Bond Market